SgtEpsilon/Retro-Replay-V2/README.md

 1. Users react with 1️⃣-6️⃣ to sign up for roles
 2. Bot automatically removes their previous role signup (one role per shift)
 3. Embed updates instantly with their username
+4. **Discord timestamps** update automatically showing countdown in user's timezone
-4. Removing reaction removes user from that role
+5. Removing reaction removes user from that role
-5. All changes persist across bot restarts
+6. All changes persist across bot restarts
-6. Reactions for disabled roles are auto-removed with DM notification
+7. Reactions for disabled roles are auto-removed with DM notification

-### Multi-Stage Backup Alert System (NEW in V2.3.4)
+### Multi-Stage Backup Alert System
-The bot now sends backup alerts at **three different times** to #staff-chat:
+The bot sends backup alerts at **three different times** to #staff-chat:

 1. **2 hours before shift** - First warning for unfilled positions
 2. **5 minutes before shift** - Urgent alert if still understaffed